ljouon/ioBroker.visionary-ui/README.md

 - [x] handle enum changes (might be an object change with id starting with 'enum.')
 - [x] handle object to enum association changes, add/remove
 - [x] adapter tests
-- [ ] API Definition: how to tell client the type of the message (wrap in object: envelop)
+- [ ] WIP: API Definition: how to tell client the type of the message (wrap in object: envelop)
 - [ ] how to define the port between client and server? maybe add info via express endpoint or data on
   serving: https://stackoverflow.com/questions/44354763/how-do-i-get-http-headers-in-react-js
 - [ ] implement client UI
+- [ ] Sortierung der Räume?
 - [ ] invalid config message!?
 - [ ] business logics for UI: rooms, categories, devices, states
 - [ ] multi language in client?
 Server language file via api?